Frequently Asked Questions

 What are quenched and tempered (QT) rebars?

-Quenched-tempered (generally known as quenched and tempered (QT) or quenched and self tempered (QST), but also sometimes mistakenly called as TEMPCORE™ in reference to one of the earliest trademarked QT process) rebars are manufactured through a thermomechanical process called quenching and tempering.
-This process involves the rapid, superficial cooling of a hot-rolled rebar (quenching) and then the subsequent reheating by the residual heat (tempering).
+Quenched-tempered (generally known as quenched and tempered (QT) or quenched and self tempered (QST), but also sometimes mistakenly called as TEMPCORE™ in reference to one of the earliest trademarked QT process) deformed bars are manufactured through a thermomechanical process called quenching and tempering.
+This process involves the rapid, superficial cooling of a hot-rolled rebar (quenching) and then the subsequent reheating through the residual core heat (tempering).
 Quenched-tempered steel bars have higher strength and toughness than simple hot-rolled deformed bars.

 Structure of a QST bar